DeeEmm/Thir/README.md

 Automatic roll filters use a long strip of filter media wound onto a roll, much like a toilet or kitchen roll.
 A length of media is unwound from the roll and water is passed through it.
 Particulates and waste become trapped in the fibres of the media, leaving cleaned filtered water to pass through.
 When the media becomes blocked the water rises triggering a float switch which then moves the roll moving clean media to the water flow once again.
 Used media is wound onto a waste roll where it is stored until disposal.

-## Why do we need yet another roll filter?
+## Why do we need yet another roll filter design?

 There are many examples of roll filters now on the market, with a variety of designs, some good, some bad.